vintagepc/MK404/README.md

 # MK3SIM
 A project/repo for simulating Einsy hardware.

-Not much to see here yet, I figured that I'd just start something separate to share status updates, ideas, and related things for this topic.
+I figured that I'd just start something separate to share status updates, ideas, and related things for this topic.
 If I invited you you're welcome to sit back and enjoy the ride, or contribute to hardware implementations.

-*NOTE:*
-You currently cannot run an as-is Marlin build.
-See the following notes on the serial and timer bootloop issues.
+*Summary status:* Mostly functional, should now be able to boot stock Prusa Marlin build for MK3S.
+Remaining To-Dos of note:
+- PINDA
+- SD Card
+- Filament sensor
+- TMC2130
+- Beeper
+- Motors/positioning
+- Better visuals

 *Current state of affairs*:
 - Bootloader works: